eccenca/braine/webclient/README.md

 #### Connector Authentication

-Use the following parameters to setup the Connector Authentication at the Client UI:
+Use the following parameters to setup the client Authentication at the Client UI:

-- `client.oauth.user` : use this parameter to setup the Connector's user.
+- `client.oauth.user` : use this parameter to setup the user's username.
-- `client.oauth.password` : use this parameter to setup the Connector's password.
+- `client.oauth.password` : use this parameter to setup the user's password.

 #### Running